-Once you’re clear about these points, the next step is what I call the “Rapid Decision Process”.
+Once you’ve got a grasp on this, the next step is what I call the “Rapid Decision Process”.

-This process is divided into 2 parts.
+This process is divided into two parts.
 The first part is called “TCI” (Test Core Issue).

 The idea behind it is to cut the large decision into smaller decisions.
-Then very quickly test each one and review the result.
-Depending on the result, adjust the the rest of the decisions.
+Then, very quickly test each one and review the result.
+Depending on the result, adjust the rest of the decisions.

 If you apply the “Rapid Decision Process”, you would need to identify the core change.
 Which part has the most impact?
 Take the most important one and implement that change straight away.

 Count on failure, as it will most likely fail